nhgritctran/varutils/README.md

 ### class VariantMapping
 Scan Hail matrix table for variants of interest.

+## ncbitools

+### class VariationServices
+Utilize Variation Services API from NCBI.

+Current capabilities include mapping variant format spdi to VCF and rsid to VCF.
+VCF format is chr:position:ref:alt

+Method multi_rsid_to_vcf can be used to map multiple rsid (recommended less than 10,000 rsid) to VCF.

 # Dependencies

 There is no extra dependencies needed besides those that already available on All of Us Researcher Workbench.